• Skip to primary navigation

 Jump to Recipe Print Recipe

 Shrimp stock is a flavorful, umami-packed liquid made by simmering the heads and shells of shrimp.
-It adds an extra boost of flavor to your dishes and helps reduce food waste, making it an essential ingredient in any kitchen.
+It adds an extra boost of flavor and helps reduce food waste, making it an essential ingredient in any kitchen.

 Certain recipes may call for shelled shrimp, though buying them with their shells on allows you to extract all the rich and savory flavors.
 Making shrimp stock is a breeze and cost-effective.
 It's also freezer-friendly, so you can whip up a big batch and have it ready whenever you need it.